 In the shared Project, run a Site Audit of the client’s desktop or mobile site (depending on your campaign’s goals).

-Once the audit is finished, the site will receive a Total Score reflecting overall health.
+Once the audit is finished, the site will receive a Site Health Score reflecting overall health.

 Report this score to your client at the beginning of your engagement, as this score will change and improve as you take action to fix issues on the website and improve the technical SEO structure of the domain.

-4. Connect the client's GA and GSC to set up your dashboard in SEMrush and share results
+Connect the client's GA and GSC to set up your dashboard in Semrush and share results

-Your client’s internal data can connect to Backlink Audit, Content Audit, On Page SEO Checker and the SEO dashboard, among others.
-These connections help to ensure that your insights on SEMrush are based on the real traffic and search positioning of their site.
+Your client’s internal data can connect to Backlink Audit, On Page SEO Checker and the SEO dashboard, among others.
+These connections help to ensure that your insights on Semrush are based on the real traffic and search positioning of their site.

 - Organic keywords (Organic Research)